dpalic/openemm/other/README.txt

-7. Copy the modifications you made to the "old" files emm.properties and cms.properties (found in /home/openemm_backup/webapps/openemm/WEB-INF/classes/) to the new files but leave parameter "fckpath" unchanged.
+7. Copy the modifications you made to the "old" files emm.properties and cms.properties (found in /home/openemm_backup/webapps/openemm/WEB-INF/classes/) to the new files, but leave the value of parameter ckpath unchanged.

 8. Start MySQL DBMS and update the OpenEMM DB and CMS DB (depending on the version which you update from you have to update the databases step by step through executing the corresponding SQL files in the right order - please see OpenEMM Install Guide for details)
 $> /etc/init.d/mysqld start
-$> mysql -u root -p openemm < /usr/share/doc/OpenEMM-2013/update_openemm-...
+$> mysql -u root -p openemm < /usr/share/doc/OpenEMM-2015/update_openemm-...
-$> mysql -u root -p openemm < /usr/share/doc/OpenEMM-2013/update_openemm-...
+$> mysql -u root -p openemm < /usr/share/doc/OpenEMM-2015/update_openemm-...
    For the update from 6.2 to 2011 you only have to process file update_openemm-6.2-2011_RC1.sql.
    For the update from 2011 to 2013 you only have to process file update_openemm-2011-2013.sql.

-9. Make sure that Oracle Java SDK 6 is installed at /opt/openemm/java and Apache Tomcat 6 is installed at /opt/openemm/tomcat.
+9. Make sure that an Oracle Java SDK is installed at /opt/openemm/java and Apache Tomcat is installed at /opt/openemm/tomcat.
 See OpenEMM Install Guide chapter 3 (Java) and chapter 4 (Tomcat) for details.

 10. Launch OpenEMM